 Another is an old handmade mirror that will function as a cupboard door that visitors can get a thought-provoking experience by opening.

 Nice piece of homemade handicraft with – if you want to see it – a touch of both Italy and China.
-I like that parakeet a lot, also because one of my collages contains an image of China Zhou Enlai – the very important premier 1949-1976.
+I like that parakeet a lot, also because one of my collages contains an image of China’s Zhou Enlai – the very important premier 1949-1976, and a parakeet.

-This mirror frame has been cut in one piece in the 1980s (it’s signed) and I’ve now repainted it a bit.
+This mirror frame was cut in one piece in the 1980s (it’s signed), and I’ve now repainted it a bit.
 Nothing perfect, but more fresh to look at.
 Found it in a flee market for about US$ 12.

 Shipping and deadline

-Oh, time is passing so quickly and lots of time consumed by practical details rather than working on my installation…
+Oh, time is passing so quickly, and lots of time is consumed by practical details rather than working on my installation…

 It will be on March 25.
 So now comes the final spurt!

-Managing such a project is much much more than creating some art.
-I guess almost 50% of the time is consumed with such things and with public relation about it, such as on social media.
+Managing such a project is much-much more than creating some art.
+I guess almost 50% of the time is consumed with such things and with public relations about it, such as on social media.

 Why write this?
 A cultural mediation program for the visitors

-I hope what I write here can be of use to other artists – even serve as a checklist.
-I found no such thing on the Internet myself when I started out: What to think about when – beyond the art that you want to create and show?
+I hope what I write here can be of some little use to other artists.
+I found no such thing on the Internet myself when I started out: What to think about and how to plan an art project all by yourself?

 Some of it may also go into a booklet that I may create about the project.
 And there may be a few who are interested in knowing how an art piece like this was created over time.
-Plus thoughts and reflections and sketches.
+Plus thoughts, reflections and sketches.
+It’s my logbook.